adenda/cornucopia/README.md

 # Cornucopia

 A microservice and library for auto-sharding Redis Cluster.
 Implemented on Akka Streams, with Salad wrapping the Java 8 Lettuce API for Redis.

+This project is originally a fork from [`kliewkliew/cornucopia`](https://github.com/kliewkliew/cornucopia).

 ## Operations